Ever noticed the difference between the information in travel guides and the actual destination?

 Trust us, there’s no better place than the Palace of the Grand Master in Rhodes.

 So, it’s time to get more history wise!

 The Palace of the Grand Master was where the governor used to live during the Medieval times and also the island’s cultural center.
-Today, it is open to public as a museum, holding two permanent exhibitions at its first floor.
-However, 24 of the total 158 rooms of the palace are open to public and, believe us when we say this, they will leave you speechless!
+Today, it is open to the public as a museum, holding two permanent exhibitions on its first floor.
+However, 24 of the total 158 rooms of the palace are open to the public and, believe us when we say this, they will leave you speechless!

 Why is that?

 Just imagine multi- colored marbles, mosaics, oriental vases, frescoes by famous artists and an amazing interior yard.